- Parents First Call

 The MDSC recognizes the value in reaching out to all legislators regardless of their past support of issues important to the Down syndrome community.
 Please make every effort to connect personally and repeatedly with your elected officials.

-To find your legislator, visit the Massachusetts Legislature’s recently revamped website
+To find your state legislator, visit the Massachusetts Legislature’s website

 The MDSC partners with state and national disability advocacy groups to advance specific legislation, overall policy initiatives and disability funding priorities.